“I never teach my pupils, I only attempt to provide the conditions in which they can learn.”Albert Einstein

 More useful resources:

-- Personal Statements for PGCE and Postgraduate Teacher Training
+- Perfecting your PGCE and Postgraduate Teacher Training Personal Statement

 - Getting into Teacher Training